Reading Time: 3 minutes

 As mentioned earlier, companies in some niches must rely on a specific time of the year to generate the bulk of their income.
 There are also geographic limitations for some types of organizations.

 Before a business decides to take on a particular niche, leadership must ensure that it has a client base that can fill in the gaps.
-Basically, the organization should have a mix of clients that gives it income generating potential year-round and within a variety of geographical locations.
+Essentially, the organization should have a diverse mix of clients that generates income year-round and across various geographical locations.

-Long term financial stability boils down to making smart decisions when choosing a niche or several super-niches.
+Long-term financial stability ultimately depends on making informed decisions when selecting a niche or multiple super-niches.
 When leadership takes time to carefully think through its potential niche or super-niches and strike the essential balance, it sets the business up for stability and longevity.